 Caleb (he/him/his) studies international development models aimed at preventively maintaining rural water infrastructure in East Africa as part of the USAID Sustainable WASH Systems (SWS) Learning Partnership.
 His largest interests and future aspirations lie at the interface of scientific research, practical action and policy regarding rural water, sanitation and hygiene (WASH) services.
 He is co-advised by both Dr. Karl Linden and Dr. Amy Javernick-Will.

-His research currently looks at conditions which make up the enabling environment for maintenance of rural water infrastructure in Uganda and Kenya, trying to better understand the challenges facing rural maintenance providers (i.e. early forms of a rural water utility in a low-income context) and how these challenges relate to the service area contexts in which they work.
+His research currently looks at conditions that make up the enabling environment for the maintenance of rural water infrastructure in Uganda and Kenya, trying to better understand the challenges facing rural maintenance providers (i.e. early forms of a rural water utility in a low-income context) and how these challenges relate to the service area contexts in which they work.
 He works closely with Whave Solutions in Uganda, a model service provider and enabling environment capacity developer.
 His research is heavily rooted in fieldwork and in-office time with research partners; he has spent over 12 months in Uganda working with several SWS partners, including Whave and IRC Uganda.
 Caleb also worked for Water for People for 1.5 years in both Denver, Colorado, and in Uganda.

 Why I chose a PhD: Over the last 10 years, I have been exposed over and over to the complex intersection between humans and their built and natural environments.
 In technical fields like engineering, the human element isn’t always obvious on the surface - and it isn’t always addressed.
 Even in engineering projects in low- and middle-income contexts, the relationship between humans and the infrastructure being built around them is poorly understood.
 It’s no secret that many efforts to enhance the quality of life for people in low- and middle-income communities have failed, and I decided to pursue a PhD to better understand how these complex human-infrastructure interactions can lead to success and failure on the path to a more sustainable built environment for everyone (which in my case means exploring how various social, political, natural and physical environments influence global efforts to professionalize rural water services in Uganda).